garrandall/popular-music-data/tracks/i-ve-found-someone-of-my-own-the-free-movement.md

 Turned and walked away
 She said Ive found somebody new
 To take your place
-I said dont feel so all alone
+I said don't feel so all alone
 Ive found someone of my own